Drishti814/DSA/README.md

-📘 DSA Practice
+📘 DSA Practice -
 This repository contains my solutions to various Data Structures and Algorithms problems, written in C++.

-🚀 Highlights
+🚀 Highlights:

 🔹 Brute-force and optimal solutions

 🔹 Categorized by topic: Arrays, Strings, Trees, etc.